69th Year! 69th Year!

 The Argonauts

-A 4-piece R&B group from Glasgow who, in an attempt to emulate some of the success that 'The Luvvers' had with 'Lulu', recruited a 15 year-old Lorraine Goode from Drumchapel.
+A 4-piece R&B group from Glasgow formed in 1963 who, in an attempt to emulate some of the success that 'The Luvvers' had with 'Lulu', recruited a 15 year-old Lorraine Goode from Drumchapel.
 The Glasgow Evening Times carried a half-page with photos at the time.

 Top